 Le Brunch is indeed available at some places in Paris, but I’m not necessarily at my best being around people first thing in the morning—and I’m not so fond of Le Brunch either.
-So we compromised on the more civilized hour of 1pm for dining on the weekends.
-Not much is open in Paris on Sunday, which our President is fixing to change, so I suggested Breizh Café a tidy corner spot specializing in galettes de blé noir, commonly known as buckwheat crêpes.
+So I compromised on the more civilized hour of 1pm for dining on the weekends.
+Not much is open in Paris on Sunday, so I had suggested Breizh Café, a tidy corner spot specializing in galettes de blé noir, commonly known as buckwheat crêpes.

 There’s no shortage of strollers or hipsters hanging out in this part of the Marais on Sunday.
-Once you get by all the folks peering in gallery windows, cigarettes perched in the corners of their mouth and the obligatory Sunday morning/afternoon dark glasses (whether it’s sunny or not), it’s a relief to find an inexpensive place to eat where the food is anything but trendy.
+Once you get by all the folks peering in gallery windows, cigarettes perched in the corners of their mouth and the obligatory Sunday morning/afternoon dark glasses (whether it’s sunny or not), it’s a relief to find an inexpensive place to eat where the food is absolutely delicious.

-Because owner Bertrand Larcher is a true Breton, the Breizh Café focuses on the quality of the products and lets them shine, rather than trying to mess with the originals: there’s no red pepper dust on the corner of the plate or twirls of squiggly sauces that have no business being there.
+Oso wner Bertrand Larcher is a true Breton, the Breizh Café focuses on the quality of the products and lets them shine, rather than trying to mess with the originals: there’s no red pepper dust on the corner of the plate or twirls of squiggly balsamic sauces that have no business being there.

-Some of the presentations—like the line-up of freshly-shucked oysters—reflects more of the Japanese sensibility of Larcher’s wife rather than the annoying need of other places to do something…anything…to be different.
+Some of the presentations—like the line-up of freshly-shucked oysters—reflects more of the Japanese sensibility of Larcher’s cuisine rather than the annoying need of other places to do something…anything…to be different.

 I guess it’s just as popular to drink in France as it is in America, although neither one of us could figure out why they served a spoon alongside.
 But it’s fine to pick up the bowl and drink it that way.
 (Bretons drink cider from bowls, or low cups with handles, too.)

 But judging from the crowd of Parisians, Japanese…and a couple of Brits and one American, the freshly-made galettes at Breizh Café seem to be universally loved by everyone—no matter where you’re from.

 Breizh Café is closed Monday and Tuesday, but open continuously throughout the day the rest of the week.
-Reservations are highly recommended.
+Reservations are essential.
 They also have a café in Cancale (Brittany) and Tokyo.
 They also opened Breizh Café Epicerie next door, selling high-quality specialty foods from Brittany and there are a few seats where walk-ins can order galettes, space permitting.

 Restaurants In Paris (Archive)